 Outside areas and boundaries

 Repair category 1

-Notes No significant defects were noted.
-Ongoing maintenance will be required to the boundaries.
+Notes No significant defects were apparent.
+Ongoing maintenance shall be required to boundaries.

 Ceilings

 Repair category 1

-Notes No significant defects were noted.
-Unevenness is apparent in one or two areas.
+Notes No significant defects were apparent.

 Internal walls

 Repair category 1

-Notes No significant defects were noted.
-Unevenness is apparent in one or two areas.
+Notes No significant defects were apparent.

-Floors including sub-floors Repair category 3 Notes Suspected defective timber flooring was apparent within both bedrooms.
-Advice regarding repair as before.
-Elsewhere unevenness was apparent which we assume to be of a longstanding nature.
+Floors including sub-floors Repair category 2 Notes A number of sprung or loose boards were evident to the bathroom.
+These should be resecured.
+Some further floors were noted to be uneven or off plumb which we assume to be of an historic nature.
 It is not unusual to discover areas of past water spillage when floor coverings are removed in kitchen and bathroom compartments, revealing the need for further repair and maintenance work.